Skip to main content

 Suggested background

-For technicians just entering the HVAC field or persons with no field experience, this class is most effective when preceded by the BASIC Program (SER400), which introduces participants to fundamental concepts of both air conditioning and heating systems, including lab time with service test equipment and tools.
+For technicians just entering the HVAC field or persons with no field experience, this course is most effective when preceded by SER024 Intro to HVAC Service, which introduces participants to fundamental concepts of both air conditioning and heating systems, including lab time with service test equipment and tools.

 Materials to bring

-No special equipment is required we provide the appropriate safety equipment required by Carrier.
-Arc flash equipment is not required for the voltages used in the lab, if you are required by your company to use other PPE you may bring that to class.
+No special equipment is required.
+We provide the appropriate safety equipment required by Carrier.
+If you are required by your company to use other PPE, you may bring that to class.

 What you will receive